 A corporation is an incorporated entity designed to limit the liability of its owners (called shareholders).
 Generally, shareholders are not personally liable for the debts of the corporation.
 Creditors can only collect on their debts by going after the assets of the corporation.

 Shareholders will usually only be on the hook if they cosigned or personally guaranteed the corporation’s debts.
-However, shareholders may also be held liable if a creditor can prove corporate formalities were not followed, shareholders commingled personal and business funds, or the corporation was just a shell designed to shield liability.
+However, shareholders may also be held liable if a creditor can prove corporate formalities weren’t followed, shareholders commingled personal, and business funds or the corporation was just a shell designed to shield liability.
 This is called piercing the corporate veil.
-(To learn more, see Piercing the Corporate Veil: When LLCs and Corporations May Be at Risk.)

 Similar to a corporation, an LLC offers limited liability to its owners (called members).
 Generally, members are not liable for the debts of the LLC unless they cosigned or guaranteed the debt personally.
 However, like a corporation, creditors may also be able to go after the members’ personal assets by piercing the corporate veil.